Computer Services for Faculty

 In the CIS Service Center, through a capitation rate on all CIS Ph.D. students, standard desktop computers and enhanced systems administration support are provided.
 In addition, the CIS Service Center pays for maintenance and service of research servers.
 For information about the CIS Service Center, contact firstname.lastname@example.org.

 CETS provides assistance on specifications for research computers.
 Also, system administration service is available, charged by the hour.
 Network-attached, backed-up disk space is available, charged by the gigabyte.
 CETS also provides a wide range of systems administration and design services for High Performance Computing on Linux needs.
 Contact email@example.com.

-From any SEAS account, personal web pages may be served to the Internet using a Linux/Apache Web Server.
-Several other web services are available, including the ability to create cgi scripts for coursework and course support.
-Contact firstname.lastname@example.org for details.
+From any SEAS account, personal web pages may be served to the internet using a Linux/Apache web server.
+Several other web services are available, including the ability to create CGI scripts for coursework and course support.
+See the CGI Access Answers article for more information.